Matwix/RaveFM-Discord-Bot/README.md

 * Step 4.
 Update the .env file with your bot's token as well as your Discord User ID
 * Step 5.
 Run `npm run` to start the bot.
 * Step 6.
 Generate the bot's invite link and invite it to your server https://discordapi.com/permissions.html

+# Planned Future...

+* New website with backend for DJ's as well as more events & interactions
+* Bot to be updated to Discord.JS v12 Library
+* Give away once the Bot is in 150 servers and the Discord server has over 100 Members.
+* More to be decided in the future. :)